John-R-Wallace-NOAA/Scratch/tempTMB2.md

              if(Sys.which('gdb.exe') == "") {
                  print(Sys.which('gdb.exe')); cat('\n')
                  print(Sys.which('g++.exe')); cat('\n')
-                 stop("gdb.exe not found.
+                 stop("gdb.exe was not found.
-                      Until a new version of Rtools includes gdb.exe, please install both Rtools 4.2 and Rtools 3.5 (Rtools35.exe) for gdb.exe.
-Make sure 'C:\\Rtools\\mingw_64\\bin' is in the system path.
+                      Until a new version of Rtools includes gdb.exe, please install both Rtools 4.2 (R >= 4.2.0) and Rtools 3.5 (Rtools35.exe) for gdb.exe.
+Make sure Rtools 3.5's path: 'C:\\Rtools\\mingw_64\\bin'
+                      is included in the system path.
 A properly installed Rtools 4.2 will prepend its path to the system path within R and hence will always be in front of the Rtools 3.5 path.
-View the path using: shell('path')") }
+                      View the path using: shell('path').
+(Rtools 4.0 has issues and is not recommended.)")

+             }
              gdbscript <- tempfile()
              txt <- paste("set breakpoint pending on\nb abort\nrun --vanilla -f", file, "\nbt\n")